 The Ever-Bountiful Literature Review Table

-Are you working on a public health writing project that requires you to find and synthesize information from multiple articles reporting on a particular public health topic?
+Are you working on a public health writing project that requires you to find and synthesize information from multiple articles on a particular public health topic?
 Reviewing and synthesizing sources is a common task for public health researchers and other professionals who need to develop a snapshot of what is known about a particular health challenge or intervention.

 While the task may sound simple, the amount of information you are finding can quickly become overwhelming.
 Developing a literature review table is a particularly useful way to keep track of your sources and take systematic notes.